SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Argentina
 - Uruguay has been annexed and cored into Argentina
+- Added decision and corresponding event chain for Argentina requesting Falkland Islands from UK
+- Set game rule to not be able to join factions

 #### Trade Federations
 - Cuba, Haiti, Dominican Republic, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, Panama, Colombia, Venezuela, Ecuador, Peru, Bolivia, Chile & Paraguay has been merged into American Trade Federation (Neutral Trade Nation)